What is Affiliate Fraud: How to Detect and Prevent It?

 Affiliate marketing scams can take many forms.
 Click fraud and cookie stuffing are the two most common.
 The former inflates website traffic, but the traffic is either low-quality or bot-generated.
 Cookie stuffing improperly attributes the commission.

 Absolutely.
 Affiliate marketing is a powerful digital marketing tool for businesses and affiliate marketers alike.
-In fact, it’s projected to grow to a be $36.9 billion industry by 2030.
+In fact, according to Astute Analytica, it’s projected to grow to a be $36.9 billion industry by 2030.

 Yes, tech is often the first line of defense in affiliate marketing campaigns.
 Typically, businesses need affiliate and traffic analytics solutions to detect fraud in real-time.